ArimaGenomics/CHiC/README.md

 #### [output_directory]/chicago/data/[output_prefix].bigwig
 - bigwig file of all mapped reads.
 This file can be used to view the sequencing coverage in a genome browser.

-#### [output_directory]/chicago/data/[output_prefix].metaplot.pdf
+#### [output_directory]/chicago/data/[output_prefix].heatmap.pdf
-- PDF of metaplot of all mapped reads overlapping the probe regions used for loop calling.
+- PDF of metaplot and heatmap of all mapped reads overlapping the probe regions used for loop calling.
 This file can be used to assess the signal to noise of the CHiC enrichment.

 ## Test Dataset (hg38)